dotenv-org/dotenv-org.github.io/docs/quickstart.md

 layout: docs
 section: Overview
 title: "Quickstart"
 description: The complete quickstart guide to manage your secrets with dotenv-vault.
+Learn and understand how to use dotenv-vault with your application – in about 5 minutes.
 ---

-In this guide, we'll deploy an application to Vercel, the dotenv way.
-We'll create the app, load and sync its secrets, and deploy it to Vercel.
+In this guide, we'll deploy an application with secrets to Heroku.
+We'll create the app, load and sync its secrets, and deploy it using the .env.vault file.
 A quick skim over this tutorial, and you'll understand all the foundational concepts of using dotenv-vault.

+We're using Heroku for this quickstart because it is the easiest to demo (in the least amount of your time), but any hosting platform will work.

-## Create our app
+## Create the app

 We'll create a Node application for this guide, but you can follow along with your own application in any language or framework.